Inefficacio-us/inefficacio-us.github.io/_project/OSCP.md

 # 1. The Course
+Hot dog I've got it.
+PEN-200/PEN-210 are available to me as of today, Feb.
+21.

 # 2. The Lab
 The lab contains over 70 machines.
 These should be approached not as individual